-Mount Tamborine Convention makes bible teaching available through MP3 resources available through the office and as downloads through the Mount Tamborine Convention website.
+Mount Tamborine Convention makes bible teaching available through MP3 resources, Podcasts and books available through the office and, as appropriate, downloads through the Mount Tamborine Convention website.

 Mount Tamborine Convention has adopted the following statement of beliefs as an elucidation for today of our original and official constitutional doctrinal Statement of Faith of the essential truths of Christianity, as revealed to us in the Bible, which we desire to shape every aspect of our ministry.

 This Statement of Faith does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of humankind, is the sole and final source of all that we believe.
 For the purposes of Mount Tamborine Convention’s faith, doctrine, practice, policy, and discipline, the Mount Tamborine Convention Board is Mount Tamborine Convention’s final interpretive authority on the Bible’s meaning and application.